glankk/gz/USAGE.md

 that most emulators do not correctly emulate this behavior).
 The _surface_ setting draws collision polygons as their own surfaces, but can produce depth flickering on existing scene textures.
 Collision polygons can be configured to be completely opaque, or see-through with the **translucent** option.
+Enabling **wifreframe** will display lines around the edges of each polygon.
 The **reduced** option will reduce potential lag by only rendering collision polygons with some special property (i.e. colored polygons).
 When entering a new scene, or changing a collision view setting, the collision view must be